Skip to main content

 Target superficial pigment & dermal pigment whilst reversing the signs of sun damage & ageing.

-Stretchmark & Scar Reduction
+Stretchmarks & Scar Reduction

 Restructure old scar tissue and stimulate the production of new collagen.